HomeLatest NewsEnterprise ITCognizant net profit falls 4.3% to $ 1.55 billion for the full year 2016

 The plan is designed to preserve the company’s financial flexibility to invest in future growth opportunities, it added.

-“The Board of Directors intends to continue to review the capital return plan for potential future increases, including the quarterly dividend, subject to company financial performance, economic outlook and any other relevant considerations,” it said.
+“The Board of Directors intends to continue to review the capital return plan for potential future increases, including the quarterly dividend, subject to company financial performance, economic and any other relevant considerations,” it said.

 Get the day's headlines from Tech Observer straight in your inbox